gao-hongnan/TheBareOps/README.md

 This way, you can manage your Kubernetes secrets directly from your terminal, which can help you improve the efficiency of your Kubernetes workflows.

+The folder structure of the mock dataops pipeline (without additional packages like airbyte or dbt